 10. Fat Rank

 Not to toot our horn too much here, but I do tend to use Fat Rank every single day.
 It’s a great lightweight rank checker from right within the browser.
 Great for quickly checking rankings of clients or competitors when prospecting or reporting.
 We have now added a feature that allows you to check the keyword ranking for a website in any country.

 Best used for: Speedy rank checking from within the browser

 We’ve been using TeuxDeux for some time as our handy to do list app however as our team has grown and with staff collaboration all over the World we’ve sort of grown out of TeuxDeux and upgraded to Trello.
-Don’t get me wrong, TeuxDeux is an awesome an very simple to-do-list app which does its job extremely well without any fuss however, our operation has simply got a little more complicated and those little extra features we previously dismissed, well we now need them.
+Don’t get me wrong, TeuxDeux is an awesome and very simple to-do-list app that does its job extremely well without any fuss however, our operation has simply got a little more complicated and those little extra features we previously dismissed, well we now need them.
 Trello is great for setting up boards for each member of your team and checklist tasks and jobs to do.
-It’s much better when managing a team as we can see at glance which tasks our team are outstanding and which are completed.
+It’s much better when managing a team as we can see at a glance which tasks our team is outstanding and which are completed.
 It allows you to create a little more complex project cards and allocate them to different team members.
 Trello will deliver status notifications to team members involved in particular projects so everyone is updated.
 They also have a pretty awesome IOS app.